 Since 2007, the Makanda Project has presented an ongoing series of free concerts in Boston’s Roxbury neighborhood, and has performed elsewhere in New England.
 Jazz Shares hosted the band in Springfield in 2014.

-One of the most influential guitarists to emerge during New York’s avant-garde loft jazz scene in the 1970s, Michael Gregory continues to create a wide variety of music.
-Gregory has worked and/or recorded with luminaries including Julius Hemphill, Oliver Lake, Wadada Leo Smith, Anthony Braxton, Will Calhoun, Nels Cline, Nona Hendryx, Jack DeJohnette, Steve Winwood, David Murray, Walter Becker, Carlos Santana, Marcus Miller, Henry Threadgill, Omar Hakim, Vernon Reid, and Patti LaBelle.
-He lived in the Pioneer Valley for decades before moving to Kittery, Maine.
+One of the most influential guitarists to emerge during New York’s avant-garde loft jazz scene in the 1970s, Michael Gregory Jackson continues to create a wide variety of music.
+Jackson has worked and/or recorded with luminaries including Julius Hemphill, Oliver Lake, Wadada Leo Smith, Anthony Braxton, Will Calhoun, Nels Cline, Nona Hendryx, Jack DeJohnette, Steve Winwood, David Murray, Walter Becker, Carlos Santana, Marcus Miller, Henry Threadgill, Omar Hakim, Vernon Reid, and Patti LaBelle.
+For years he lived in the Pioneer Valley.